A Reactive Power Market for the Future Grid: Results

 Figure~\ref{fig:revenue_pf} shows the variation in reactive power prices and Q-revenue ratio as a function of PF limit.
-We observed that $\bar{\mu}_j^Q$ (left axis of Figure \ref{fig:revenue_pf}) remained relatively stable, with only an 8\% decrease as PF drops from 0.95 to 0.6.
+We observed that $\bar{\mu}_j^Q$ (left axis of Figure \ref{fig:revenue_pf}) remained relatively stable, with only an 8\% decrease as minimum PF is reduced from 0.95 to 0.6.
 However, the Q-revenue ratio increases from 3\% to 10.5\%.
 This implies that DGs operating at lower PFs can anticipate up to 10\% of their total revenue to come from reactive power payments, which is a significant amount.
+In practice, DGs will chose a PF based on the relative demand of real and reactive power locally minimizing overall cost to the grid.
 Clearly, a retail market for reactive power, such as the one proposed in this paper, is essential to appropriately compensate DGs for their services.

 Under this scenario of variable PF over a wide range, the coordination of DGs by the market results in a notable improvement in the voltage profile.
 Table~\ref{tab:DGtable} outlines the mean voltage over the network and total network losses.
 As DG inverters are permitted to operate at lower PFs, the mean voltage across the network improves as the DG-Q utilization increases.
 Note that this comes at an expense of increased network losses: the objective function \eqref{eq:CIOPF_obj_econ} considers a trade-off between maximizing the social welfare and minimizing line losses, capture by parameter $\zeta$.
 At higher values of $\zeta$, the line losses are reduced more substantially.